Blosc/bcolz/doc/tutorial.rst

   24520482

-That moral here is that you can create very large arrays without the need to create a NumPy array first (that could not fit in memory).
+That moral here is that you can create very large arrays without the need to create a NumPy array first (that may not fit in memory).

 Finally, you can get a copy of your created carrays by using the `copy()` method::